 16. Mount Toubkal & the Atlas Mountains, Morocco

 Take at least a week to savor your surrounding in the Atlas mountains of Morocco, a far cry from the madness of Marrakech.

 Specifically, Mount Toubkal is a spectacular climb to the top – at 13,000 feet.
 You can snake your way through neighbouring villages to reach modest accommodations, before doing the bulk of the climb in about a day from Mount Toubkal base camp.

 It’s strenuous but doable by most climbers who had some experience, as long as the weather cooperates.
 You’ll want a guide or tour to complete this trek, which often starts from the city of Marrakech.

-If you want something a little more tame, you can make a goal of simply reaching the Kasbah du Toubkal.
+If you want something a little tamer, you can make a goal of simply reaching the Kasbah du Toubkal.
 It’s reachable by jeep, then a small trek to the property.
 They also have a few day and overnight hikes that start from the kasbah and are easier then a full trek.
-You can indulge in their hammam treatment rooms, amazing tagine cuisine and mountainside yoga classes to celebrate the climb.
+You can indulge in their hammam treatment rooms, amazing tagine cuisine, and mountainside yoga classes to celebrate the climb.